KudoAI/chatgpt.js/docs/README.md

 ### Greasemonkey:

-Userscript repositories like Greasy Fork maintain a whitelist of approved CDNs (such as commit-specific references from `cdn.jsdelivr.net`) so the import URL is substantially lengthier to preserve publishability to these sites:
+Userscript repositories like Greasy Fork maintain a whitelist of pre-approved CDNs (such as commit-specific references from `cdn.jsdelivr.net`) so the import URL is substantially lengthier to preserve publishability to these sites:

 ```js
 ...